Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations

-Most of the cool gas in the wind originates from pre-existing ISM in the starburst region, rather than from in-situ cooling of the warm or hot phases.
-Cooling from the warmer phases contributes only secondarily, acting mainly within the interface region between disc and outflow ($z=200$–500 pc) and the uppermost vertical zones ($z>1500$ pc).
+Transport of pre-existing cool ISM from the starburst region is the primary net contributor to the total mass of the cool phase in the outflow.
+In contrast, mass transfer from hotter phases, such as condensation in the boundary layer or precipitation driven by radiative cooling, appears to be largely offset by the concurrent transfer of material from the cool phase to warmer phases during mixing.
+As a result, these processes make only a minor net contribution to the total cool mass in the outflow, acting primarily within the interface region between disc and outflow ($z=200$–500 pc) and the uppermost vertical zones ($z>1500$ pc).

 \item The outflow velocity of cool gas in our simulations is approximately $30-50\%$ of the observed values in M82.
 Similarly, the velocities of warm and hot gas are about $20-30\%$ lower than observed.
 When the galactic wind is fully developed, the mass outflow rate of cool gas in simulations with a total injected SN energy of $\sim 4-6 \times 10^{57} \rm{erg}$ is comparable to the observations within the range $500<z<2000$ pc.
 However, simulations with lower SN energy input result in significantly lower cool gas outflow rates.
 The mass loading factor in most simulations ranges from 0.8 to 5, consistent with observational estimates for M82.
 To better match both the outflow velocities and rates observed in M82, enhanced feedback efficiency due to clustered SNe is necessary, while simultaneously reducing the total stellar mass formed in the simulation.